Enantiornithes: Relationships

 Enantiornithes is the sister group to Euornithes, and together they form a clade called Ornithothoraces (though see above).
 Most phylogenetic studies have recovered Enantiornithes as a monophyletic group distinct from the modern birds and their closest relatives.
 The 2002 phylogenetic analysis by Clarke and Norell, though, reduced the number of Enantiornithes autapomorphies to just four.

-Enantiornithes systematics are highly provisional and notoriously difficult to study, due to the fact that Enantiornithes tend to be extremely homoplastic, or very similar to each other in most of their skeletal features due to convergent evolution rather than common ancestry.
+Enantiornithes systematics are highly provisional and notoriously difficult to study, due to their small size and the fact that Enantiornithes tend to be extremely homoplastic, or very similar to each other in most of their skeletal features due to convergent evolution rather than common ancestry.
 What appears fairly certain by now is that there were subdivisions within Enantiornithes possibly including some minor basal lineages in addition to the more advanced Euenantiornithes.
 The details of the interrelationship of all these lineages, indeed the validity of most, is disputed, although the Avisauridae, for one example, seem likely to constitute a valid group.
-Phylogenetic taxonomists have hitherto been very reluctant to suggest delimitations of enantiornithine clades.
+Phylogenetic taxonomists have hitherto been very reluctant to suggest delimitations of clades of Enantiornithes.